-- 1. Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - 2.
-Connect the other end of the VGA cable to the COMPUTER signal input socket on the projector.

-- If you wish to use the remote mouse control function, take a USB cable and connect the larger end to the USB port of the computer, and smaller end to the Mini USB socket on the projector.
-See "Using the remote PgUp/PgDn function" on page 11 for details. - Many notebooks do not turn on their external video ports when connected to a projector.
+- Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - Connect the other end of the VGA cable to the COMPUTER IN 1 or COMPUTER IN 2 signal input socket on the projector. - 3.
+If you wish to use the remote mouse control function, take a USB cable and connect the larger end to the USB port of the computer, and smaller end to the MINI USB socket on the projector.
+See "Using the remote mouse control" on page 8 for details. - Many notebooks do not turn on their external video ports when connected to a projector.
 Usually a key combo like FN + F3 or CRT/LCD key turns the external display on/off.
 Locate a function key labeled CRT/LCD or a function key with a monitor symbol on the notebook.
 Press FN and the labeled function key simultaneously.
 Refer to your notebook's documentation to find your notebook's key combination.